akhilesh-balaji/Textylic/README.md

 ![](https://github.com/akhilesh-balaji/Textylic/blob/master/images/mockups/Mockup.png?raw=true)

-Small note to those who re publish is on their websites: **Please link back to the original repository on Github.**
+Small note to those who re publish is on their websites: **Please link back to the original repository on GitHub.**

 This is Textylic: The notes app for the 22nd century.
 It supports various formatting options including bold, italic, underline, code style, and strikethrough.
 The app also supports other formats such as bullet points, and linking.
 You can also open links in your browser!
 You can customize the app by changing the theme, too!
 Unlike the native windows sticky notes app, this app stays on your desktop like a windows 7 widget, without the need to install any large and cumbersome software such as Rainmeter.
 This means that it won't interfere with your work by creating icons on the taskbar that you need to click on to open.
 Textylic also supports  multiple note windows, and scrolling.
 So, you are not limited to the default square window size.